vwxyzjn/cleanrl/docs/blog/posts/cleanrl-v1.md

 ## What’s next?

 It is an exciting time and new improvements are coming to CleanRL.
-We plan to add more JAX-based implementations, huggingface integration, and some RLops prototypes.
+We plan to add more JAX-based implementations, huggingface integration, some RLops prototypes, and support Gymnasium.
 CleanRL is a community-based project and we always welcome new contributors.
 If there is an algorithm or new feature you would like to contribute, feel free to chat with us on our [discord channel](https://discord.gg/D6RCjA6sVT) or raise a GitHub issue.

 ### More JAX implementations